Program Evaluation with Remotely Sensed Outcomes: Model and Identifying Assumptions

+Assumption~\ref{assumption:stability}(i) is the main assumption of our framework: conditional on $(X, D, Y)$, the distribution of the remotely sensed variable $R$ is \textit{stable} across the experimental and observational samples.
+It formalizes the idea that the sensing mechanism (i.e., how the outcome generates the remotely sensed variable) is invariant across samples: $f_{R}(r \mid S=e,X,D,Y)=f_{R}(r \mid S=o,X,D,Y)$.
+This assumption is most plausible when the sensing mechanism is a shared technology across the samples (e.g., the same satellite) and when factors that affect the measurement process are similar across the samples (e.g., the same season, soil conditions, and land-use patterns).
+In Sections~\ref{sec:simulations}-\ref{sec:empirical_applications}, we provide evidence illustrating that Assumption~\ref{assumption:stability}(i) is plausible across three applications in environmental and development economics.

+Assumption~\ref{assumption:stability}(i) does not require treatment effects to be stable across samples.
+The treatment mechanism $\Pr(D=1 \mid S,X)$ and the outcome mechanism $f_{Y(d)}(y \mid S,X,D)$ may depend on the sample $S$.

+As mentioned earlier, our framework is agnostic to whether $R$ is (i) unstructured data, (ii) a pretrained embedding of unstructured data, or (iii) the output of a pretrained predictor applied to unstructured data.
+Stability of (i) implies stability of (ii) and (iii).\footnote{Let $U$ be some unstructured data and $f(\cdot)$ be a fixed measurable function with $R = f(U)$.
+Stability of the unstructured data $S \indep U | X, D, Y$ implies stability of the pretrained output $S \indep R | X, D, Y$.}

-The remaining aspects of Assumption~\ref{assumption:stability} are weak regularity conditions.
+The remaining conditions of Assumption~\ref{assumption:stability} are mild regularity conditions.
 Assumption~\ref{assumption:stability}(ii) requires that the outcome in the observational sample has a common (or larger) support than the outcome in the experiment.
-Assumption~\ref{assumption:stability}(iii) ensures that the RSV distribution does not degenerate for any stratum.
-Assumption~\ref{assumption:stability}(iv) requires that we observe some data from both the experimental and observational samples.
+Assumption~\ref{assumption:stability}(iii) ensures that the distribution of the remotely sensed variable does not degenerate for any stratum.
+Assumption~\ref{assumption:stability}(iv) requires that both samples are observed with positive probability across all covariate values.

+\paragraph{Example~\ref{ex:environmental} (continued):} Returning to Example~\ref{ex:environmental}, satellite images detect environmental outcomes through physical processes: burned cropland alters soil reflectance, and deforestation changes color saturation.
+Assumption~\ref{assumption:stability}(i) requires that these processes are stable across samples.
+It does not require that PES contracts have the same effects on environmental outcomes across samples. $\blacktriangle$

+\paragraph{Example~\ref{ex:poverty} (continued):} In Example~\ref{ex:poverty}, satellite images detect poverty through observable markers such as roofing materials or the footprint of the house, while mobile phone data detect poverty through activity patterns.
+Assumption~\ref{assumption:stability}(i) requires that these sensing mechanisms are stable across samples.
+Again, it does not require that anti-poverty programs have the same effects, outcome mechanisms, or treatment mechanisms across samples. $\blacktriangle$